REDRADAR

 We collect personal data:

-• Directly from you, when you visit our sites, fill in a form, write to us, subscribe to the blog, register for training, attend an event, or apply for a role or any similar direct or indirect form of engagement with us, our digital assets or infrastructure.
+• Directly from you, when you visit our sites, fill in a form, write to us, subscribe to the blog, attend an event, or apply for a role or any similar direct or indirect form of engagement with us, our digital assets or infrastructure.

 • Automatically, through cookies and similar technologies on our websites (see Section 17).